idvorkin/idvorkin.github.io/_d/resource-paradox.md

 ## Why

-I think this has to do with the long tail and the paerato principle, which states you get 80% of the value with 20% of the work.
-Without resoure constraints (or the deliberate focus on opporutnity cost), you won't stop even though you are long past the point of diminishing returns.
-Slighlty related concepts are 'sunk cost fallacy', 'bike shedding', 'ikea effect', 'loss aversion'.
+I think this has to do with the long tail and the Pareto principle, which states you get 80% of the value with 20% of the work.
+Without resource constraints (or the deliberate focus on opportunity cost), you won't stop even though you are long past the point of diminishing returns.
+Slightly related concepts are 'sunk cost fallacy', 'bike shedding', 'IKEA effect', 'loss aversion'.

 ### Relation to Procrastination